 A Foundation Degree is a distinctive Higher Education qualification which combines academic and work-based learning and has been designed to meet skill gaps in the industry.
-The Foundation Degree in Digital Innovation combines traditional academic learning with work based learning, making it easier to apply new knowledge and skills into the workplace environment.
-This combination of academic learning with on the job practical training provides a holistic programme of education enabling students to become confident, competent and capable IT professionals.
-With three pathways, Technical, Creative, and Entrepreneurial, as well as flexibility to incorporate work-based projects, the programme develops the skills and knowledge required for a wide range of computing-related career paths.
-The curriculum is designed with input from employers to ensure its relevance to the industry and aims at developing the skills and knowledge required for a wide range of computing-related career paths.
+The Foundation Degree in Data analytics & Visualisation combines traditional academic learning with work-based learning, making it easier to apply new knowledge and skills into the workplace environment.
+This combination of academic learning with on the job practical training provides a holistic programme of education enabling students to become confident, competent and capable data analytics professionals.